4 recommended OTC drugs

 Frequently asked

-Why do I get calf cramps at night?
+Why do I get cramps in my calf at night?

-How much water should I drink to stop cramps?
+How much water should I drink to stop having cramps?

-At least 1.5-2 litres a day.
-With exertion or heat - 500 ml more, with electrolytes.
-Urine should be pale straw yellow.
+At least 1.5-2 liters per day.
+With exertion or heat — 500 ml extra, with electrolytes.
+Urine should be a light straw-yellow color.

-It is a known side effect.
-Discuss with your doctor - change of medication, add coenzyme Q10 100 mg, vitamin D supplementation.
+It is a known adverse effect.
+Talk to your doctor — change of medication, add coenzyme Q10 100 mg, supplementation with vitamin D.

 Tonic water — does it help?

-It contains quinine, mild anti-cramp effect in some.
-Moderate consumption is not contraindicated but is not a validated treatment.
+It contains quinine, with a mild anti-cramp effect in some people.
+Moderate consumption is not contraindicated, but it is not a validated treatment.

 See also